DETAILED ACTION

 As discussed above, Shiels discloses a method of treating and inhibiting hair loss comprising administration of a therapeutically effective amount of exosomes.
 Accordingly, it would have been prima facie obvious to one of ordinary skill in the art to have formulated the exosomes used in the method of Shiels in a shampoo since this is a known and effective formulation of exosomes for hair loss as taught by Lim.

-Instant claims 3-7 have been rejected as being anticipated by Shiel, as set forth supra.
-However, purely arguendo, for the purposes of complete prosecution, and for the purposes of this ground of rejection only, instant claims 3-7 would be interpreted as not being anticipated by Shiel.
+Instant claims 3-7 have been rejected as being obvious over Shiel, Li, and Lim as set forth supra.
+However, purely arguendo, for the purposes of complete prosecution, and for the purposes of this ground of rejection only, the product by process language of instant claims 3-7 is also obvious as follows:

 However, Izumi discloses a method for isolating exosomes from milk, comprising: a centrifugation step of centrifuging raw milk so as to remove fat and cells at 4 degrees Celsius; a step of removing centrifuged fat and cells; a step of adjusting the pH to 4.6 by adding 10% acetic acid and precipitating casein; a step of centrifuging the milk in which casein is precipitated at 4,500 × g and 4°C for 30 minutes, and collecting a supernatant; and a step of filtering the collected supernatant by using a 0.22 µm filter ([0046]), reading on claims 3-4 and 6-7.